MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Automation/v2.2.0/Import-AzureRmAutomationDscConfiguration.md

 ```

 ## DESCRIPTION
-The **Import-AzureRmAutomationDscConfiguration** cmdlet imports an APS Desired State Configuration (DSC) configuration into azure_2 Automation.
+The **Import-AzureRmAutomationDscConfiguration** cmdlet imports an APS Desired State Configuration (DSC) configuration into Azure Automation.
 Specify the path of an APS script that contains a single DSC configuration.

 ## EXAMPLES